 Search all La Grange homes for sale and real estate listings in Oldham County, KY below..
 Home prices range from below the low $200s to the high multi million, with most homes topping out in the high $300s.
 For information about La Grange neighborhood properties for sale or to schedule a private home showing, contact your Oldham County real estate experts today.
+And if you haven't already, be sure to register for a free account so you an stay up to date on the latest La Grange real estate listings that hit the market!

 Want to purchase a home in La Grange?
 Call Finish Line Realty (502) 376-4225.
 Your neighborhood La Grange REALTORS® and agents are here to help with the Oldham County housing market.